NIRCam Standard Subpixel Dithers

 JWST NIRCam subpixel dithers are small pointing offsets between exposures that mitigate an undersampled PSF and bad detector pixels.

-NIRCam subpixel dithers are small pointing offsets performed between exposures in imaging or wide field slitless spectroscopy observations.
+NIRCam subpixel dithers are small pointing offsets performed between exposures in imaging or wide field slitless spectroscopy (WFSS) observations.
 They include subpixel offsets to improve the spatial resolution of the final combined (drizzled) image mosaic of all exposures.

 This is especially important below 2 µm in the short wavelength channel (0.6–2.3 µm) and below 4 µm in the long wavelength channel (2.4–5.0 µm).
 Below these Nyquist wavelengths, NIRCam's detectors undersample the JWST PSF (the FWHM is less than 2 pixels).
 This undersampling can be most severe in the short wavelength channel, up to a factor of ~2 with F070W.
 (Wavefront errors may broaden the PSF below 2 µm, but PSF features will still scale as λ/D.) Therefore, subpixel dither patterns were designed to provide optimal benefits for the ~0.031" pixels in the short wavelength channel (Anderson 2009).
 Detailed background information on principles of dithered observations with JWST are also described in Koekemoer & Lindsay (2005), Anderson (2011), Anderson (2014), and Coe (2017).

-For the STANDARD1 subpixel dithers described here, each dither step includes shifts along both detector axes (x and y) to mitigate bad pixels.
+Each STANDARD subpixel dither step includes shifts along both detector axes (x and y) to mitigate bad pixels.
 Each shift is an integer plus a fractional pixel (subpixel) step (e.g., 2.5 pixels).
 The integer component mitigates bad detector pixels and flat field uncertainties, while the fractional subpixel step improves PSF sampling and achievable spatial resolution.
 These patterns are detailed below.
 Small patterns (up to 0.41" across) are designed individually for up to 9 dither positions.
 Subsets of a single larger pattern (1.74" across) are used when requesting 12–64 dither positions.